ufs-community/land-DA_workflow/docs/source/Model_v0.rst

 Vector-to-Tile Converter
 ============================

-The vector-to-tile converter is used for mapping between the vector format used by the Noah-MP offline driver, and the tile format used by the UFS atmospheric model.
+The Vector-to-Tile Converter is used for mapping between the vector format used by the Noah-MP offline driver, and the tile format used by the UFS atmospheric model.
 This is currently used to prepare input tile files for JEDI.
 Note that these files include only those fields required by